Chapter Seventeen IV

 “We’re out of here.”

 The morning is breakfast and nothing, Nikko is on her computer, I do Janah's nails, she does mine, we do the hot and nasty then shower.

 It’s a crystal sunny spring Sunday afternoon.
 It seems as if most of Manhattan is in Central Park.
-Blankets are spread in the Strawberry fields, Janah is sitting on one, lost in all the colors, sounds and sights she absorbed through my senses.
-James, Kara, Sis and Chris are with the Epsteins at Kara’s gallery back in the Village.
+Blankets are spread in the Strawberry fields, Janah is sitting on one, lost in all the colors, sounds and sights she absorbs through my senses.
+James, Kara, Sis and Chris are with the Epsteins at Kara’s gallery in Soho.
 At least some of Manhattan is elsewhere.

-Chan carries David on his shoulders, Ning by his side, on a walk around the field.
+Chan carries David on his shoulders for a walk around the field, Ning by his side.
 Nikko is occupied brushing my hair.
 I take in the sights for Janah to enjoy and take in Nikko’s brushing for me to enjoy.
 Nikko whispers vulgar suggestions in my ear, which gives Janah the giggles.